 Base roles earn up to $150 a day

-We are talking about the very base roles - just jumping into the video game tester role will get you this amount of pay.
-It's pretty ‘base wage' but it's nice.
+We are talking about the very base roles.
+Just jumping into the role of the tester of video games will get you this amount of pay.
+It's pretty "base wage" but it's nice.

 Influence the way the game is made